omar2007163/arduino-simple-app/README.md

 # arduino-simple-app
-# we need to do this project:
+# we need to do this project :
 * dht tempreture and humidity sensor.
 * lcd 16×2 with I2c for conniction.
 * joy stick module.